Think that you stink at budgeting? You don’t need to be a math wizard; all you need are these 7 budgeting skills to succeed.

 The knowledge you need to budget effectively

 You need to have a base knowledge of budgeting, which means you need to know that you earn X amount and that you need to spend less than that to be “successful.”
-Again, it’s basic math, subtraction.
+Again, it’s budgeting basics; elementary school level math, addition & subtraction.

 You also need to know which budgeting method you’re going to use, as there are a handful of methods.
 You can usually narrow down your choices to 2-3 methods, but then you may need to test drive the budget to see how it fits.
 It’s totally normal for you to change methods, so don’t get discouraged if you need to change.